Ronaldo Carvalho (tennis)

 Ronaldo Carvalho (born 28 February 1979) is a Brazilian former professional tennis player.

-Carvalho, a native of Goiás, reached a best singles world ranking of 362 and won two ITF Futures titles.
+Carvalho, a native of Goiás, reached a career-high singles world ranking of 362 and won two ITF Futures titles.
 In 2004, he represented Brazil in a Davis Cup tie against Peru in Brasília, losing his singles rubber to Ivan Miranda in five sets.
 He made the occasional appearance on the ATP Challenger Tour and was a doubles finalist at the Quito Challenger.